jurisgpt/xForCloBot/README.md

    The tool calculates a final viability score by combining weighted attributes into a normalized outcome (high, medium, low merit).

 4. **Interpretability Layer**
-   Outputs can be used to build few-shot prompt examples for legal LLMs like GPT-4, Claude, or domain-specific agents like Harvey.
+   Outputs can be used to build few-shot prompt examples for legal LLMs like GPT-4, Claude, or domain-specific custom agents

 ---